Theoretical study of reflection spectroscopy for superconducting quantum parametrons: Acknowledgements

 \section{Acknowledgements}

+We thank Y. Suzuki for useful comments.
 This paper is partly based on results obtained from a project, JPNP16007, commissioned by the New Energy and Industrial Technology Development Organization (NEDO), Japan.
 S.M. acknowledges the support from JSPS KAKENHI (grant number 18K03486).
 Y. M. was supported by Leading Initiative for Excellent Young Researchers MEXT Japan and JST presto (Grant No. JPMJPR1919).